tomliptrot/tomliptrot.github.io/_posts/newsletter/issue_15/2020-12-15-item-2-infinite-bad-guy.md

 The best minds of my generation are working out how to make an infinite loop of Billie Eilish cover videos.

-More important work form Google here.
-Billie Eilish cover songs all synced up using recurrent neural networks + an ungodly amount of compute resources.
+More important work form Google here: Billie Eilish cover songs all synced up using recurrent neural networks and an ungodly amount of compute resources.
 Great stuff.